-Due to all of the factors listed above and other risks discussed in this report, our future operating results could be below the expectations of securities analysts and/or investors.
-If that happens, the trading price of our common stock could be adversely affected.
+Due to all of the factors listed above and other risks discussed in this report, our future operating results could be below the expectations of securities analysts or investors.
+If that happens, the trading price of our common stock could decline.
 As a result of these quarterly variations, you should not rely on quarter-to-quarter comparisons of our operating results as an indication of our future performance.

 We Have Experienced Substantial Losses and Expect Future Losses.
-We have experienced significant operating losses of \$23.0 million for the six months ended September 30, 2000, \$38.7 million for the year ended March 31, 2000 and \$18.3 million for the year ended March 31, 1999.
-We may not be able to achieve profitability on a quarterly or annual basis in the future.
+We have experienced significant operating losses of \$42.7 million for the nine months ended December 31, 2000, \$38.7 million for the year ended March 31, 2000 and \$18.3 million for the year ended March 31, 1999.
+In January 2001, we announced the reorganization of our business in order to reduce our operating expenses and negative cash flow, which included the downsizing of our operations in Gyyr and Broadcast.
+We cannot assure you that this reorganization will improve our financial performance, or that we will be able to achieve profitability on a quarterly or annual basis in the future.
 Most of our expenses are fixed in advance, and we generally are unable to reduce our expenses significantly in the short-term to compensate for any unexpected delay or decrease in anticipated revenues.
-In addition, in order to implement our incubator strategy successfully, we expect to continue to make significant investments in each of our business units.
 As a result, we may continue to experience losses, which could cause the market price of our common stock to decline.